mrocklin/blog/_posts/work/2018-07-16-dask-stories.md

 If you use Dask today in an interesting way then please share your story.
 The world would love to hear your voice, and it's for a good cause.

+If you maintain another project you might consider doing the same.
+I'm hoping that this is successful enough for other projects to copy.